csa-ge/jobs.csa.ge/rules.md

 headhunting and recruitment business, but only in tech.
 We're different because we have very **high standards** both for employers and employees.

-# Is English the only language?

-We will never consider employers or employees who do not know any English at all.
-We strongly believe every person in tech should know good English and therefore it is our only communication language.

-If your English skills are not that great and you wish to improve, don't be afraid of using bad English.
-We will help you as much as we can.
-Try to ask friends for help before posting.
-There are tons of good resources online.
-Just don't write anything in Georgian, it will get deleted with no questions asked.

 # Are you profiting from this?

 We are doing this to help people and also to keep the the lights on.
 Our commission is